 Q: What is Gwinnett Recycles’ opinion of the Hefty® EnergyBag® program?

 As an independently funded grassroots citizen organization, we pride ourselves on serving as a watchdog for the environment and for the residents of our community who want to do right by it.
-We are gathering as much information as possible about the program, including reviewing county government open records and scientific research and meeting with Nexus Fuels and other parties involved.
-We will post updates, including a final recommendation for or against participating in the program, on this page.
-In the meantime, we urge you to keep your focus on reducing and refusing single-use plastic and other disposable products and packaging.
-Absolutely no recycling or disposal option (regardless of how seemingly green, technologically advanced, or innovative) is a substitute for — or should distract from — that ultimate eco-friendly action!
+We do not have a favorable impression of this program and we do not recommend spending money on Hefty EnergyBags.
+Rather than put your financial support toward a company that produces disposable products and buy plastic bags in order to prevent plastic waste (which doesn’t make much logical sense!), we suggest instead keeping your focus on reducing and refusing single-use plastic and other disposable products and packaging.
+Absolutely no recycling or disposal option, regardless of how seemingly green, technologically advanced, or innovative, is a substitute for — or should distract from — that ultimate eco-friendly action!

 About Gwinnett Recycles: Gwinnett Recycles is focused on helping Gwinnett County, the second-largest county in the state of Georgia, reduce, reuse, compost, and recycle more material and keep waste out of landfills and the environment.
 Gwinnett Recycles is run 100% independently by citizen volunteers.
 To connect with us and support our efforts, follow us on Facebook and Instagram, subscribe to our newsletter, and consider volunteering with us!